KaanKalmi/i-love-web/md bestanden/PerformanceNow.md

+# Dag 1
-# The web performance landscape in 2024 - Tammy Everts
+## The web performance landscape in 2024 - Tammy Everts
 Key note of the first day sort of, linkedin.com/in/Tammyeverts

 She wrote the book time is money, the business value of web performance, she also curates WPO stats